wormhole-foundation/docs.wormhole.com/docs/reference/components/relayer.md

 ### Considerations

 {% hint style="info" %}
 Developers should note that the choice of relayers depends on the specific requirements and constraints of their project.
-Automatic relayers offer simplicity and convenience but might limit customization and optimization opportunities compared to specialized relayers.
+Standard relayers offer simplicity and convenience but might limit customization and optimization opportunities compared to specialized relayers.
 {% endhint %}

 - All computations are performed on-chain.